Patagonia

 Can I bring someone who doesn't run?

 If you want to bring a partner to the event that doesn’t want to participate in the runs, that’s totally fine.
 They'll still get to join in the daily activities and explore the destination - just not on the trails.
+They can join us as a fast hiker (20 minutes per mile) if they choose!

 Just sign up for the event as a regular participant, but let us know in the registration notes that your partner is not running.